 Sejal was five when she saw her mother Maya be attacked by two rapists, ‘Jackal’ and ‘Lion’, on the night of October 23rd, 13 years ago.
-Now, in her last year of graduation, she is still troubled by the nightmares of the ghost, and washed with the helplessness of seeing her mother cry in them.
+Now, in her last year of graduation, she is still troubled by the nightmares of the ghost and washed with the helplessness of seeing her mother cry in them.
 She refrains from sharing this with her parents for fear of opening up closed wounds.
 Her only confidante is her best friend Diya.

 So far so good.
 What follows is a linear, shallow handling of the subject.
 Once her parents do find out about Sejal’s nightmares, they give her a speech about how sharing with your family is important.
-They treat her as an adult, and reveal some of their own fears and apprehensions from that night, and how they coped with it.
-Her father Rajat, and Diya’s parents, and Maya explain how they didn’t imagine that such a thing could linger for so long.
+They treat her as an adult and reveal some of their own fears and apprehensions from that night, and how they coped with it.
+Her father Rajat, Diya’s parents, and Maya explain how they didn’t imagine that such a thing could linger for so long.

-This is strange, because Maya soon explains that the therapist had told her that the memories would not fade away completely, even from a mind as young as Sejal’s.
+This is strange because Maya soon explains that the therapist had told her that the memories would not fade away completely, even from a mind as young as Sejal’s.
 So how had they not checked up on their daughter?

 Much happens after this discussion.
-Sejal finds a respite from her nightmares, and instead, begins a love-hate relationship with Kartik, Diya’s cousin brother.
-The two girls give their graduation exams, there are parties to attend, exams to give.
+Sejal finds a respite from her nightmares, and instead, begins a love-hate relationship with Kartik, Diya’s cousin’s brother.
+The two girls give their graduation exams, there are parties to attend, and exams to give.
 All the while, there is a threat looming for Sejal and her family.
 Jackal and Lion, the attackers from those years ago, had a third member who is out for revenge.
-The book’s finale moment is another attack by him on the family.
+The book’s final moment is another attack by him on the family.
 This time though, Sejal is old and acts quickly and puts up a fight.
 Rajat has already lost consciousness and Maya is tied up.
 When all hope seems lost, their friends come and rescue them.

 It is not that there is no hope for a story of this sort.
-In two powerful scenes, Sejal bravely calls out sexual molesters in public spaces, and the kind of action we need to see more women take in real life.
+In two powerful scenes, Sejal bravely calls out sexual molesters in public spaces and the kind of action we need to see more women take in real life.
 But, what this book needed badly was good editing.
 There is also a scene, between Sejal and Rajat, where she asks him how he felt after he found that his wife had been almost raped.
 It asks some good questions, and while one may or may not agree with the answers, this is a point of view that should be heard.

 The book is devalued by sentences like these; “Now that the vacation had started, they were decided to use wisely.”
 Or this one – “She didn’t really feel like doing studies.”
 Articles are largely amiss.
-Proponents of the use of conversational English in books may be okay with this, I was not.
-I am not a grammar nazi, but I like sharp sentence, lucid writing.
+Proponents of the use of conversational English in books may be okay with this, but I was not.
+I am not a grammar nazi, but I like sharp sentences and lucid writing.
 It is one of the reasons one reads; to be able to articulate one’s thoughts better.
 Not worse.

 Irregular tenses need to be fixed.
 Secondary characters need some depth.
 All characters need a voice of their own.
 Mukta, a friend of Sejal’s, is the only one who has a distinctive personality.
-Kartik too, manages to carve a space for himself, even though he is a textbook stereotype.
-The notions of dating, romance, are still stuck somewhat in the past, although that is not something you may hold against the book.
+Kartik too manages to carve a space for himself, even though he is a textbook stereotype.
+The notions of dating, and romance, are still stuck somewhat in the past, although that is not something you may hold against the book.
 There is a lack of any specifics – Diya and Sejal are always studying for their exams, but their degree and course is not mentioned.
-People are involved in businesses, but no one knows, of what kind.
+People are involved in businesses, but no one knows, what kind.